-As we all know, the sun can act as a furnace for your home… without an “OFF” switch.
+The sun can act as a furnace for your home – but without an “OFF” switch.
 Instead, many of us turn “ON” the air conditioners, increasing monthly utility bills.

-Well, as we’re also in the awning business, we supported a research project overseen by the Professional Awning Manufacturers Association (PAMA) in which Lawrence Berkley National Laboratory conducted a research project using a simulation software program called RESFEN.
+How do we know this?
+We supported a research project overseen by the Professional Awning Manufacturers Association (PAMA) in which Lawrence Berkley National Laboratory conducted a research project using a simulation software program called RESFEN.

 Here’s some background information about the project:

 The annual energy performance figures shown below are for a typical (new construction) 2,000 square foot home with 300 square feet of window area (windows equally distributed on all four sides of the home).